Nimeshika5/Alzheimer-Dataset/README.md

 #### 2. With GAN

-This folder contains both original images from Kaggle and data processed using Generative Adversarial Networks (GANs) for augmentation.
+This folder contains both original images from Kaggle and data processed using Conditional Generative Adversarial Networks (cGANs) for augmentation.
 It includes the following zipped folders:

-- **test.zip**: This zip file contains the testing data augmented or enhanced using GANs.
+- **test1.zip**: This zip file contains the testing data augmented using cGANs.

-- **train.zip**: This zip file contains the training data augmented or enhanced using GANs.
+- **train1.zip**: This zip file contains the training data augmented using cGANs.

 ## Usage